-We have nothing to report in respect of the following matters in relation to which the Post 16 Audit Code of Practice issued by the Education and Skills Funding Agency requires us to report to you if, in our opinion:
+We have nothing to report in respect of the following matters where the Post 16 Audit Code of Practice Issued by the Education and Skills Funding Agency requires us to report to you if, in our opinion:

-- · proper accounting records have not been kept; or - the financial statements are not in agreement with the accounting records and returns; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept by the corporation, or returns adequate for our audit have not been received from branches not visited by us; or - · the corporation's financial statements are not in agreement with the accounting records and returns; or - we have not received all the information and explanations we require for our audit.

-Responsibilities of the Corporation
+Responsibilities of corporation

-As explained more fully in the Statement of Responsibilities of the Members of the Corporation set out on page 18, the Corporation is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Corporation determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities of the Members of the Corporation set out on page 18, the corporation is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the corporation determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Corporation is responsible for assessing the Corporation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Corporation either intends to liquidate the Corporation or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the corporation is responsible for assessing the group's and the corporation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the corporation either intend to liquidate the group or the corporation or to cease operations, or have no realistic alternative but to do so.